Register here to become a CSEM member and receive the latest updates by email.

 1. Leave no one behind

-Civil society is often best placed to gain access to, represent, and prioritize the most marginalized key populations.
-To leave no one behind, civil society is a critical voice to ensure that: people have the necessary access to equitable health services; they are informed of health policies; can input into their country’s health systems strengthening efforts.
+Civil society is often best placed to gain access to, represent, and prioritize the most vulnerable and marginalized key populations.
+It is a critical voice to ensure that all people equal access to quality essential health services, are informed of health policies and are included in decision making.

-- National governments should progressively increase their investment in health by either moving towards allocating at least 15% of their annual budget to health, or up to 5% of their annual GDP as government health care expenditure, as contextually appropriate.
-This increased budget for health should be raised through mandatory and fair pooling mechanisms (such as improving tax revenue collection, setting up social health insurance) with everyone receiving services according to their need.
-These services should be free at the point of use.
+- National governments should progressively increase their investment in health by either allocating at least 15% of their annual budget to health, or up to 5% of their annual GDP as government health care expenditure, as contextually appropriate.
+This increased budget for health should be raised through mandatory and fair pooling mechanisms (such as improving tax revenue collection and setting up social health insurance), with everyone receiving services according to need.

-- National governments should give priority to primary health care linked to essential care packages that are defined by country-level needs and priorities required to meet SDG target 3.8.1, with a concrete plan to ensure the removal of direct cash payments as an urgent measure.
+- National governments should prioritize primary health care linked to essential care packages that are defined by country-level needs and priorities required to meet SDG target 3.8.1.
+This entails developing a concrete plan to ensure the removal of direct cash payments as an urgent measure.

 Civil society must be included in decision-making processes at all levels, to facilitate citizen-led monitoring of progress against outcomes towards universal health coverage, including the health budget and adherence to commitments.
 This includes involvement in health systems strengthening efforts at national and district level, and the provision of expanded health coverage to the poorest and most marginalized groups.
 Strengthening social-led accountability is necessary to maintain the integrity of health systems, prevent corruption-related resource drain, and ensure more appropriate, acceptable and sustainable health programs.

-Achieving universal health coverage depends on the availability, accessibility, and capacity of professionally trained health workers, more so at the primary care level, to deliver quality, people-centered health services.
-It is critical to ensure that adequate health care financing is earmarked for training and capacity building of community and frontline health workers so that they are able to support the provision of inclusive, holistic and equitable health services, especially to those who are most marginalized.
+Achieving universal health coverage depends on the availability, accessibility and capacity of professionally trained health and care workers—at the primary care level—to deliver quality, people-centered health services.
+It is critical to ensure that adequate health care financing is earmarked for training and capacity building of community and frontline health and care workers so that they are able to support the provision of inclusive, holistic and equitable health services, especially to marginalized and vulnerable populations.